RedisLabs/redislabs-docs/content/rs/security/database-security/encryption.md

 ## Installing your own certificates
 Redis Enterprise Software uses self-signed certificates out-of-the-box to make sure that the product is secure by default.

-If using a self-signed certificate is not the right solution for you, you can import a CA signed certificate to Redis Enterprise.
+If using a self-signed certificate is not the right solution for you, you can import a certificate signed by a certificate authority of your choice.

 The certificates that help facilitate encrypted traffic to the database and within the cluster are the syncer certificate and the proxy certificate.